awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_espressif.md

 ## Prerequisites<a name="setup-espressif-prereqs"></a>

-Before you get started with Amazon FreeRTOS on your Espressif board, you need to set up your AWS account and permissions\.
+Before you get started with FreeRTOS on your Espressif board, you need to set up your AWS account and permissions\.

 To create an AWS account, see [Create and Activate an AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)\.

 To add an IAM user to your AWS account, see [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.
-To grant your IAM user account access to AWS IoT and Amazon FreeRTOS, attach the following IAM policies to your IAM user account:
+To grant your IAM user account access to AWS IoT and FreeRTOS, attach the following IAM policies to your IAM user account:
 + `AmazonFreeRTOSFullAccess`
 + `AWSIoTFullAccess`